-Everyone is already talking about the start-up generation, about twentysomethings who want to do their “very own thing”, whether in fashion, with an organic café or as an app developer.
-As an experienced and successful businesswoman, Allude founder Andrea Karg naturally has an opinion on this subject – and tips for young entrepreneurs.
+Everyone is already talking about the start-up generation, twenty-somethings who want to do their “very own thing”, whether in fashion, with an organic café or as an app developer.
+As an experienced and successful businesswoman, Allude founder Andrea Karg naturally has an opinion on this topic - and tips for young entrepreneurs.

-“In addition to the brilliant idea, which must be like a nucleus for a young company, a new service or product, the next step is almost more important: What is the plan for the phase after the starting signal with a lot of euphoria and premature praise?
-How should things continue if Step 1 was satisfactory or even exceeded expectations?
-Should one carefully adjust the basic idea, sharpen the brand image, hone one's own role as a leader?
+“In addition to the brilliant idea, which must be like a nucleus for a young company, a new service or product, the next step is almost even more important: What is the plan for the phase after the starting signal with a lot of euphoria and advance praise?
+What should happen next if Step 1 went satisfactorily or even exceeded expectations?
+Should you perhaps carefully adjust the basic idea, sharpen your brand identity, and fine-tune your own role as a leader?
 At least I have to ask myself these questions at certain intervals - and discuss them with partners or mentors - even if I ultimately decide to 'keep it up'.

 Basically , every founder should be passionate about their job, and that's how it was and is for me too.
-You don't have time for much more, i.e. hobbies, family and leisure hours anyway.
-Because especially at the beginning everyone has to be willing to give significantly more than 100 percent.
-If that seems too strenuous or unrealistic for you, in my opinion your own business is only suitable to a limited extent.
-Or she or he has not yet found the individual market niche and passion.”
+You don't have time for much else, i.e. hobbies, family and leisure time anyway.
+Because especially at the beginning, everyone has to be prepared to give significantly more than 100 percent.
+If that seems too strenuous or unrealistic for you, in my opinion, having your own business is only suitable to a limited extent.
+Or he or she has not yet found the individual market niche and passion.”